Priw8/priw8.github.io/content/modding/std-tutorial.md

     ins_3(1800, 0, 0.0f, 2600.0f, -20.0f);
 1800:
     ins_1(84, 0);[/code]
 The bookshelves begin at y=500, camera starts at y=600.
 Then the camera moves to y=2600 for 1800 frames.
 The duplicate of the beginning section starts at y=2500, so in both cases the camera y position is greater by 100.
-This makes the jump to ins_2, which sets the camera y position to 600, completely unnoticable.
+This makes the jump to ins_2, which sets the camera y position to 600, completely unnoticeable.
 Obviously, this may be more difficult to do with more complex backgrounds, but you get the idea.

 ### The end
 This was all I know about STD files.
 If you want, you can download the full examples [here](/files/eosd-st4bg.7z).